rasteia/rasteia.github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
+Welcome to Cyber Punk AI Project.
+This page is one man's documentation of his AI interactions.
+Feel free to browse content and/or customize it for your own use upon downloading.
 Carry on!
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.